-Our party of twelve fishermen and six guides will stay at Legacy Lodge in northern Wisconsin.
+Our party of fourteen fishermen and seven guides will stay at Legacy Lodge in northern Wisconsin.
 The lodge is located on Barker Lake, east of Hayward and the Chippewa River Flowage.
 This classic northwoods lodge features a stone fireplace, pool table, bar, spacious lounging and dining rooms, nine bedrooms, and five bathrooms.
 Adjacent cabins provide us with extra space, if needed.
 Our rates are based on double occupancy.
-Private bedrooms may be available for an additional fee.
+Private bedrooms may be available for an additional fee (check with Lisa if you're interested).
 The lodge and cabins are strictly no-smoking, but an outdoor smoking area is provided.